ZingSolutions/pulumi-az-remote-pipelines-task/README.md

 # pulumi-az-remote-pipelines-task

+## Overview
-Azure Pipelines Task for installing Pulumi and running a Pulumi program under an Azure environment where state is stored in blob storage and secrets are configured in key vault
+Azure Pipelines Task for installing Pulumi and running a Pulumi program under an Azure environment where state is stored in blob storage and secrets are encrypted via a key vault key.